 Yes, this is an expense, but one worth the investment.
 Once you’ve downsized and are ready to move, consider hiring a reputable moving company to come in and carefully pack up all your belongings and move them to your new home.
 You’ve already gone through the stress of downsizing and you have unpacking to look forward to.
 Working with a mover keeps one less thing on your plate.

-There are a lot of memories tied up into a home, but the blessing is that all those memories are moveable.
+There are a lot of memories tied up into a home, but the blessing is that all those memories are movable.
 It just takes some creativity and some effort to pare down your belongings.